Geometry and combinatoric of Minkowski--Voronoi 3-dimesional continued fractions: A few words about lattices with small

 Finally we would like to raise the following general question for $a>2$. \begin{problem} Let $a>2$ be an integer.
 Does there exist a finite alphabet describing all the diagrams for $\Gamma(a,b,N)$? \end{problem} In fact, we have some evidences of the existence of finite alphabets for $a>2$, although the number of letters in them might be relatively large.

 { {\bf Acknowledgement.} Some part of the work related to this paper was performed at TU Graz.
 Both authors are grateful to TU Graz for hospitality and excellent working conditions.
-Alexei Ustinov is supported by Dynasty Foundation and RFBR grant 14-01-90002. }
+We are grateful to the unknown reviewer for valuable comments and remarks, in particular for providing us with an exhaustive example of a Minkowski-Voronoi complex computation (Example~\ref{ex-ref}).
+Oleg Karpenkov is partially supported by EPSRC grant EP/N014499/1 (LCMH).
+Alexey Ustinov is supported by Grant of the Government of Khabarovsk Krai (Order N 479-p, June 29, 2016). }